ecmwf-projects/ai-vegetation-fuel/docs/index.rst

-.. smos-fuel documentation master file, created by sphinx-quickstart on Wed Mar 24 22:41:35 2021.
+.. ml-fuel documentation master file, created by sphinx-quickstart on Wed Mar 24 22:41:35 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-smos-fuel: Predicting Fuel Load with Machine Learning on Climate Data
+ml-fuel: Predicting Fuel Load with Machine Learning on Climate Data
 ======================================================================

-We use SMOS derived products along with other climatic and topographical data to predict Fuel Load, which embodies the content of burnable vegetation in an area.
+We use earth observation data with Machine Learning to predict Fuel Load, which embodies the content of burnable vegetation in an area.

 Two models are developed, for the Mid-Latitudes and the Tropics using Gradient Boosted Decision Tree style Machine Learning methods.
 We can see below a visual comparison of the